 Fresh, uncleaned (leave the gelatinous coating) seed germinates in early spring sown in a mix of half coarse sand and half milled sphagnum moss (not peat).
 Press seeds firmly into the surface, water once from the bottom (fungicide in the water optional) and leave outside exposed to the cold fall weather.
 The gelatinous coating will disintegrate naturally and the seeds will germinate in the spring.
 It is not necessary to store the seed (Mark Mazer).
 However, Jim McKenney reports that seed in his Maryland populations germinates in the fall and goes into winter with 2-3 inch (5-8 cm) of root in the soil.

-The spathe in the first picture, reddish-purple and green streaks, is fairly typical in our area of Pennsylvania.
+The first two photos are by Graham Rice.
+He states: The spathe in the first picture, reddish-purple and green streaks, is fairly typical in our area of Pennsylvania.
 The second picture, below, shows a clump with striking dark purple spathes growing on a damp part of the rock garden at the Royal Botanic Gardens at Kew, when I was a student there in 1975.
-Photographs by Graham Rice.

 Symplocarpus nabekuraensis listed by Kew as native to Japan.

 Symplocarpus nipponicus is native to Japan, northeast China, and Korea.

 Symplocarpus renifolius is from Asia (Korea, Manchuria, Russia, Japan)